k2-fsa/sherpa/docs/source/sherpa/install/from_source.rst

 Install dependencies
 --------------------

-Before install ``k2-fsa/sherpa`` from source, we have to install the following dependencies.
+Before installing ``k2-fsa/sherpa`` from source, we have to install the following dependencies.

   - `PyTorch`_